CarolAG/GitCommit-Tracker/README.md

 - [ ] Use the ```ng-repeat``` directive to display all the messages in the ```home``` partial

 ###Extension Challenges
+- [ ] Add an <input> tag to the ```home.html``` partial.
+Add the necessary directives such that, when clicked, a message is sent to the messaging server
 - [ ] Replace with ngRoute with [ui-router](https://github.com/angular-ui/ui-router).
-- [ ] Connect to your own custom API instead of the URI provided above.
+- [ ] Connect to your own custom API instead of the URI provided above

 ##Additional Links and Resources
 - [https://github.com/johnpapa/angular-styleguide](https://github.com/johnpapa/angular-styleguide)